 How To Participate

-The process for obtaining interviews for the Spring Interview Program (SIP) is different from Early Interview Week (EIW, which takes place in August) or the Fall On-Campus Interview Program (FIP).
-Unlike Fall OCIP, where students bid for interviews that are arranged through the OCI section of b-Line, in the Spring Program, students apply for interviews via the b-Line, employers then prescreen applicants and invite those students they are interested in interviewing.
+The process for obtaining interviews for the Spring Interview Program (SIP) is different from Winter Interview Program or WIP (formerly Early Interview Week or EIW) or the Fall On-Campus Interview Program (FIP).
+Unlike WIP , where students bid for interviews that are assigned via the lottery through b-Line, in the Spring Interview Program the students apply for interviews via the b-Line, employers then prescreen applicants and invite those students they are interested in interviewing.

 Click here for step-by-step instructions on applying for SIP interviews.
-You can see a list of employers who have registered for SIP via the b-Line but the list will not be final until after December 15, the last day for employer registration.
-The deadline for you to apply to SIP employers is January 17th.
+You can see a list of employers who have registered for SIP via the b-Line beginning on December 17, however employers can continue to register into early January, so check back often for updates.
+The deadline for you to apply to SIP employers is January 14th.

 Frequently Asked Questions (FAQ): Answers to common job-related questions.